imagekit-developer/imagekit-ios/README.md

 end
 ```

-## Usage

-### Initialization
+## Initialization
 `urlEndpoint` is the required parameter.
 You can get the value of URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard#url-endpoints.

-`publicKey` and `authenticationEndpoint` parameters are optional and only needed if you want to use the SDK for client-side file upload.
-You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers.
+`publicKey` parameter is optional and only needed if you want to use the SDK for client-side file upload.
+You can get this parameter from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers.

 `transformationPosition` is optional.
 The default value for this parameter is `TransformationPosition.PATH`.
 Acceptable values are `TransformationPosition.PATH` & `TransformationPosition.QUERY`